Constructing locally flat surfaces in 4-manifolds: Definitions and fundamental tools

 \subsection{Regular homotopies}

-Recall that in the smooth setting a regular homotopy is by definition a homotopy through immersions.
-A smooth regular homotopy of a generically immersed surface $f$ in a $4$-manifold is generically a concatenation of (smooth) isotopies, finger moves, and Whitney moves along untwisted, embedded, and disjoint Whitney discs, with interiors disjoint from $f$~\cite{GoGu}*{Section~III.3}.
+Recall that in the smooth setting a \emph{regular homotopy} is by definition a homotopy through immersions.
+A smooth regular homotopy of a generically immersed surface~$f$ in a $4$-manifold is generically a concatenation of (smooth) isotopies, finger moves, and Whitney moves along untwisted, embedded, and disjoint Whitney discs, with interiors disjoint from $f$ (see e.g.~\cite[{Section~III.3}]{GoGu}).
 This fact inspires the definition of the topological analogue.

-\begin{definition-numbering} A \emph{topological regular homotopy} of a generically immersed surface $f$ in a $4$-manifold is by definition a concatenation of (topological) isotopies, finger moves, and Whitney moves along untwisted, embedded, and disjoint Whitney discs, with interiors disjoint from $f$. \end{definition-numbering}
+\begin{definition} A (topological) \emph{regular homotopy} of a generically immersed surface $f$ in a $4$-manifold is a concatenation of (topological) isotopies, finger moves, and Whitney moves along untwisted, embedded, and disjoint Whitney discs, with interiors disjoint from $f$. \end{definition}